-- Society for Neuroscience and SMG, Metropolitan Pier and Exposition Authority, Chicago Park District, and their agents, trustees, officers, board members, and employees of these entities are Additional Insureds on all Liability policies with respect to Neuroscience 2019.
+- Society for Neuroscience and the Washington Convention and Sports Authority t/a Events DC, its Board of Directors, officers and employees, and the District of Columbia are included as Additional Insureds on all Liability policies with respect to Neuroscience 2020.

-- Such required Liability insurance must be primary and non-contributory to any insurance maintained by the Society of Neuroscience and shall include a waiver of subrogation in favor of the Society for Neuroscience.
-All coverage must be in force from set-up on 10/16/2019 to tear-down on 10/24/2019.
+- Such required Liability insurance must be primary and non-contributory to any insurance maintained by the Society of Neuroscience and shall include a waiver of subrogation in favor of the Society for Neuroscience and all required Additional Insureds.
+All coverage must be in force from set-up on 10/21/2020 to tear-down on 10/29/2020.

 Exhibitors from countries other than the United States or Canada please note: the Coverage Territory provision (where coverage applies) of your policy may be limited and in many cases may not include coverage for claims brought in the United States.
 NFP Property & Casualty, SfN’s representative, will require evidence (a warranty statement under letterhead from the agent or broker) that coverage applies for claims brought in the USA.
 Many overseas exhibitors have found EventDefense to be an easy and cost effective method of assuring coverage compliance.